 Kashish and Indigo Natural Dyes: A 4,000 year-old river of craft, creativity and culture

-What Are Natural Dye Block Prints?There are many ways to block print color and pattern onto textiles but the two main traditions are direct printing on a plain background or resist printing, which preserves the natural cloth color, or allows the design to take background colors.
-We use combined techniques.
+Hand block printing with natural dyes adds color, texture and pattern durably and sustainably, using only plants, minerals & heritage techniques.
+There are many ways to block print color and pattern onto textiles but the two main traditions are 1) direct printing on a plain background and 2) resist printing, which preserves the natural cloth color, or allows the design to take toned background colors.
+Our bandanas use combined techniques.

-These super-time-intensive artisan techniques, which are less well known and harder to control than other types of block printing, may not survive much longer because of cheaper substitutes with a similar look.
-Authentic natural dye block prints take days to make, but you can feel the time and expertise.
+These super-time-intensive artisan techniques, which are less well known and harder to control than other types of block printing, may not survive much longer because of the availability of cheaper substitutes with a similar look.
+Authentic natural dye block prints take days to make, but you can feel the time and authority of the real thing.
+Production lines seek sameness.
+Craft communities reach for, or at least accept, product variations as valuable differentiation.
 Here, each product is a unique, handmade, heritage craft object embedded with living history.

 - Red Madder comes from the roots of Rubia Tinctoria, which produces the red Alizarin dye compound.